pewa2303/Test/Test.md

 ```
 PS C:\> Get-NetAdapter | Where-Object Status -EQ 'Up' | Format-Table -AutoSize
 ```
 Now we know which network cards are up and we can move on with New-NetIPAddress to configure the network settings.
-Make sure to provide the Subnet Mask in Prefix Notation.
+Make sure to provide the Subnet Mask in **Prefix Notation**.
 ```
 PS C:\> New-NetIPAddress -InterfaceIndex 4 -IPAddress 10.0.0.7 -PrefixLength 24 -DefaultGateway 10.0.0.1
 ```